Table of Contents

 Why Use Rice Bags for Sore Muscles?

 A rice bag works as a small homemade heating pad.
 It soothes sore muscles and gives quick relief.
-The heat from the bag tends to numb out the pain and irritation caused by soreness.
-If the pain is minor, you need to undergo a 15-20 minutes session.
+The heat from the bag tends to numb the pain and irritation caused by soreness.
+If the pain is minor, you must undergo a 15-20-minute session.
 For severe pain, longer sessions ranging from 30 minutes to 2 hours may be required.
 Using a rice bag for heat therapy is cost-efficient and safer than a readily available electric heating pad.
-It is especially useful when you are down with soreness and cannot leave the house to buy any commercial remedy.
+It is beneficial when you are sore and cannot leave the house to buy any commercial remedy.

 How Does a Rice Bag Work?